-5.352 The Administering Authority recognises that a balance needs to be struck as regards the financial demands made of admission bodies.
+5.34 The Administering Authority recognises that a balance needs to be struck as regards the financial demands made of admission bodies.
 On the one hand, the Administering Authority requires all admission bodies to be fully self-funding, such that other employers in the Fund are not subject to expense as a consequence of the participation of those admission bodies.
 On the other hand, requiring achievement of full funding over a short time horizon may precipitate failure of the body in question, leading to costs for other participating employers.

-5.363 In light of strong investment performance in the six years to the 2022 valuation date and changes to the ongoing orphan and orphan_exit funding targets, Where the Administering Authority considers that it necessary to relaxing the requirement that the contribution rate targets full funding for admission bodies will only be permitted in exceptional circumstances, e.g.:
+5.35 In light of strong investment performance in the six years to the 2022 valuation date and changes to the ongoing orphan and orphan exit funding targets, the Administering Authority considers that relaxing the requirement that the contribution rate targets full funding for admission bodies will only be permitted in exceptional circumstances, e.g.:

-5.363.1 where there is clear evidence higher pension contributions may precipitate an employer's failure

-5.363.2 where market movements since the valuation date suggest an improved funding position which should reasonably be taken into account when setting secondary contributions in light of the future expected period of participation of the employer. temporarily, the Administering Authority will engage with the largest employers in the Fund with a view to seeking agreement to this approach.
+- 5.35.1 where there is clear evidence higher pension contributions may precipitate an employer's failure - 5.35.2 where market movements since the valuation date suggest an improved funding position which should reasonably be taken into account when setting secondary contributions in light of the future expected period of participation of the employer.

-5.374 The implication of this is that, where justified on affordability groundsWhere, contribution rates for admission bodies subject to the ongoing orphan funding target may beare relaxed i.e. set at a level lower than full funding would require.

-However, where contribution requirements have been relaxed, the bodies should be aware that, all things being equal, this will could lead to a higher contribution requirement in future.
-It is expected such bodies should pay contributions equal to the cost of benefits accruing for their members calculated on the ongoing funding target plus a contribution towards any shortfalldeficit.
+5.36 Where contribution rates for admission bodies subject to the ongoing orphan funding target are relaxed i.e. set at a level lower than full funding would require, the bodies should be aware that, this could lead to a higher contribution requirement in future.
+It is expected such bodies should pay contributions equal to the cost of benefits accruing for their members calculated on the ongoing funding target plus a contribution towards any deficit.
 Should an employer exit the Fund during the period when contribution rates have been relaxed, the full value of the employer's liabilities in the Fund will be taken into account in the exit valuation, i.e. the employer will, in effect, be required to make up any additional underfunding by virtue of contributions having been relaxed.